FusionArts/QuickWash/README.md

   3: Remove unwanted columns.

-  4: Remoove rows with missing values.
+  4: Remove rows with missing values.

   5: Choosing mean, median, mode any other types of ways to fill missing values.